 By today’s standards it was not exactly a “politically correct” gift for a young child.
 For one thing, it was razor sharp.
 But it was exactly what I wanted - even though the thought of having my own knife had never occurred to me.
 My father was adept at reading my mind (even though his remained inscrutable to me).

 Fast-forward a couple of decades and you see a very different picture.
-Gone was that wide-eyed young boy, and lost (and largely forgotten) was the treasured hunting knife.
+Gone was that wide-eyed young boy, and gone (in fact, stolen - only 2 months after my father bought it for me) was the treasured hunting knife.
 I was an experienced weapons artist - but one who eschewed anything with a blade.

 Yes, I studied Japanese kenjutsu (Japanese sword arts) with my instructor, Bob Davies.
 But I stuck with my trusty bokken (wooden sword).
 It would never have occurred to me to buy a full-blown katana (nor even a replica).
 Ditto with my study of the kama (sickle, from Okinawan kobudo).
 And it is fair to say that while I studied Filipino knife fighting from arnis/escrima/kali, I did so under sufferance.
 I found the whole idea of slicing bicep tendons and burying a knife up to its hilt into kidneys disconcerting, to say the least (in fact, I made a conscious effort not to record the details of those particular techniques and drills).